Last Updated on

-Lets say that I have few cloves, cinnamon and cumin seeds lying in my cupboard from a Lamb Curry made few days ago.
+Let us say that I have few cloves, cinnamon and cumin seeds lying in my cupboard from a Lamb Curry made few days ago.

 Referring to the spice combination shart below I can see that cloves, cinnamon and cumin seeds can be used to make soup, rice, stews or curries.

-A curry is something I have already made, so to try something new I choose to make soup instead.
+Curry is something I have already made, so to try something new I choose to make soup instead.